 In the fall, all my other flowers in the front of the house are out of bloom, so I can go crazy with color.
 From this picture, it doesn't look as if I went crazy, just a little different.

 Often we see pansies as the first flowers of spring.
 In Victorian times, pansies were a fall flower.
-They are extremely hardy in the autumn as well early spring.
+They are extremely hardy in the autumn as well as early spring.
 Many nurseries now carry pansies in the fall.
 This arrangement with the pansies actually stood up well until the second week in September in Connecticut (USDA zone 6).

 This is our summer window box.
-I stick to only a few colors, as we have colorful day lilies planted among our foundation shrubs.
+I stick to only a few colors, as we have colorful daylilies planted among our foundation shrubs.
 They bloom in the summer at the same time as the window box blooms.
 I don't want my yard to look as if a piñata exploded, but I do want something to break up our plain white house.

 Although there are only two colors involved here, I used different plants in those colors to add interest and texture.
 They are: Lemon Symphony (Osteospermum hydrid); Angelface in wedgwood blue; Golddust (Mecardonia hybrid); lavender petunias; and blue zephyr (Brachyscome hybrid).

 To make this arrangement, I simply used yard trimmings of evergreens.
 I transplanted the ornamental kale from the plastic liner to a clay pot and put it in the middle.
 Notice how the kale bloomed out and changed color from the above fall window box.
 It's a lucky happenstance, as it makes the color pop against the evergreens.

 © 2012 Ellen Gregory